Helsinki Corpus of Scottish Correspondence (1540-1750)

 License: http://urn.fi/urn:nbn:fi:lb-2016051203 (in Finnish: http://urn.fi/urn:nbn:fi:lb-2016051204).

-Once the corpus has been made available at https://korp.csc.fi/ you will need to login with your home organisation's credentials to access it.
-If you can't find your home organisation when trying to log in or experience other login problems, please contact us at email@example.com.
+To access ScotsCorr, use the direct link to http://urn.fi/urn:nbn:fi:lb-2016121607 above.
+You will then need to log in to the Korp concordance service https://korp.csc.fi/ with your home organisation's credentials.
+If you cannot find your home organisation when trying to log in or experience other log-in problems, please contact us at email@example.com.
 We can help you get connected.